 Van joined Watsi on August 23rd, 2016.
 Five years ago, Van joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Van's most recent donation traveled 8,500 miles to support Shallet, a very special three-year-old girl from Kenya, to fund clubfoot repair surgery.
+Van's most recent donation traveled 8,700 miles to support Daniel, a toddler from Tanzania, to fund knee surgery so he can grow up active and healthy.

 Shallet is a humble and jovial three-year-old girl.
 She's the third child born in a family of four children and her parents are teachers.
 Shallet has hydrocephalus, spina bifida, and clubfoot of both feet.
 She has visited local hospitals since birth for treatments, and began casting for clubfoot when she was four weeks old.
 Her condition causes her difficulty walking and even wearing shoes.
 Fortunately, Shallet traveled to visit our medical partner, African Mission Healthcare (AMH), for treatment.
 At AMH's care center, surgeons will perform clubfoot repair surgery on August 18th and now, AMH is requesting $1,286 to fund Shallet's clubfoot repair.
 Her parents shared that they hope that the treatment will be of great impact to Shallet because she will be able to wear shoes and walk with ease.
 Shallet's father shared, “we have high hopes for Shallet and it is our joy to see her excel in life and become an independent person like other girls in the society.”